-Best Kodi Alternatives for 2018
+Best Kodi Alternatives

 Don’t fall victim to the Kodi crackdown - be safe and try these Kodi alternatives.

 The crackdown against the popular streaming software Kodi continues and shows no signs of slowing down.

 Not only are copyright holders (such as Hollywood studios) and competitors (such as Netflix and Amazon) going after Kodi third-party add-ons that allow users to illegally stream content like movies and TV shows for free and having them removed, they’re even trying to have “Kodi boxes” physically seized by the courts.